What is mental health?

 Find out more:

-- Bath Spa University’s Student Wellbeing Services provides further information on mental health.
+- Student Wellbeing Services for further information and support.

 - Rethink Mental illness provides further information on the types of mental health problems people might face.